Expedia Group builds streamlined global corporate travel with Egencia

 Streamlining global business travel operations for greater visibility

-When Expedia Group began work to transform their corporate travel program, one of the main goals in mind was consolidating workflow.
+When Expedia Group began work to transform their corporate travel program, one of the main objectives was consolidating workflow.
 As with many global companies, the travel process was segmented, which made for more manual work and less visibility in terms of travel management.
 “One of the main things we were hoping to achieve immediately was consolidating the number of points of sale in our system.
 In other words, our travel program was very fragmented with multiple sites for each of the business units,” explained Corbie Brumbeloe, EG’s Director, Global Procurement and Corporate Travel.

-“Because of Egencia’s ability to integrate with our HR personnel system and the power to automate user profiles, we’ve reduced the number of points of sale in our system from 65 down to 25,” - she shared.
-And this change alone is supplying the EG team with the power to make decisions based on visible travel patterns.
+“Because of Egencia’s ability to integrate with our HR personnel system and automate user profiles, we’ve reduced the number of points of sale in our system from 65 down to 25,” - she shared.
+And this change alone is supplying the EG team with the clarity to make decisions based on visible travel patterns.
 For example, the team now receives notifications when someone is booking out of policy and this information is tracked to just one business unit for each of EG’s brands, no matter where travel occurs.

 And because travel is on pause due to COVID-19, they’re working with Egencia to integrate more business travel tools to meet long-term strategic goals to save in the future.

-“[Our Account Manager] Jim is a huge help in keeping us on track toward our long-term goals and connecting us to the right resources within Egencia.
+“[Our Account Manager] Jim is a huge help in keeping us on track toward our long-term targets and connecting us to the right resources within Egencia.
 With travel suspended [due to COVID-19] we’re looking at bigger projects such as travel for meetings and groups.
 The Egencia Consulting Team has a wealth of knowledge and expertise on these topics and we continue to collaborate with them and our account manager to make ongoing improvements,” shared Brumbeloe.

 New corporate travel solutions lead to big savings

-In today’s unpredictable business travel environment, reducing cost is essential for procurement teams looking to align with their company’s business goals.
+In today’s unpredictable business travel environment, reducing cost is essential for procurement teams looking to align with their company’s business aims.
 And with Egencia’s tools and systems in place, EG is seeing significant savings.
 “As a part of the global procurement team, savings is always top of mind for us,” said Brumbeloe.
 And in 2019 EG realized $7 million in travel management savings.

 EG’s Global Corporate Travel Manager, Megan Reynolds, shared that building a more robust negotiated rates program for hotels, played a large part in finding those savings.
 “We’ve seen significant savings through our new hotel RFP program.
 Prior to working with the Egencia Consulting team, we were manually requesting RFPs and negotiating rates in major cities where our team frequently travels,” she said.
 “The Egencia team already has negotiated rates, which saved us a lot of time and money.
 They were also able to make suggestions for hotels we didn’t already have a relationship with that met our criteria.”

 “Another way we’re able to save is using Egencia’s tools to monitor unused tickets,” said Brumbeloe.
 “Unused tickets were never an issue before [COVID-19], but now they have the potential to be costly.
-Using a customized dashboard in Egencia Analytics Studio to track unused tickets, we can ensure credits are being used and reduce losses due to cancellations.
+Using a customized dashboard in Egencia Analytics Studio to track unused tickets, we can make sure credits are being used and reduce losses due to cancellations.
 These insights are essential for predicting upcoming costs.”

 Optimizing risk management standards with Egencia’s traveler safety solutions